-These criteria are to be considered guidelines for the general review of candidates toward reappointment, promotion and tenure in the Department of Languages and Cultures at the University of Colorado at Colorado Springs.
+These criteria are to be considered guidelines for the general review of candidates toward reappointment, promotion and tenure in the Department of Sociology at the University of Colorado at Colorado Springs.
 The criteria are based on appropriate and current standards of professional performance in our discipline.
 Each candidate's case will be reviewed and judged on its individual merits and circumstances.
+The department does not use a Faculty Responsibility Statement in its reappointment, promotion and tenure process.
+The department is committed to quality teaching (including the development of assessment tools), strong research/creative work, and effective service to the university, the profession, and the community.
+The department is particularly committed to diversity initiatives within each of these areas and encourage and support faculty at all stages of their careers who engage in "risk-taking" through teaching, research or service when dealing with controversial or sensitive topics related to diversity.
+The department also recognizes the importance of and encourages interdisciplinary work, whether in teaching, research or service.
+Finally, recognizing the increasing overlap of dimensions of faculty work, there will be instances where faculty activities may reasonably be applied to more than one category (teaching, research or service).
+In such instances, the decision of where this work is to be "counted" will be left to the discretion of the candidate.

-The department is committed to quality teaching, strong research/creative work, and effective service to the university, the profession, and the community.
-The evaluation process assumes: possession of an appropriate terminal degree; competent education and training in the discipline(s); conduct which reflects the professional and academic standards for generating, validating, disputing, and transmitting knowledge; and an appreciation of and respect for the rights, duties, and privileges associated with academic freedom and collegial responsibilities.
+The evaluation process assumes: possession of a Ph.D. degree in Sociology, or in special cases in a related social science area; competent education and training in the discipline(s); conduct which reflects the professional and academic standards for generating, validating, disputing, and transmitting knowledge; and an appreciation of and respect for the rights, duties, and privileges associated with academic freedom and collegial responsibilities.

-When these criteria are applied to faculty who were granted time toward tenure, the work done during the years granted toward tenure shall be considered equivalent to work performed at UCCS.
-While a faculty member's career record will be considered in personnel actions described here, the main emphasis of evaluation will be on work performed at UCCS and, in particular, progress since the last review.
-The FRS or Faculty Responsibility Statement specifying the breakdown of what the faculty member is responsible for within the needs of the department/unit within the context of the University's strategic plan will not be utilized.
+When these criteria are applied to faculty who were granted time toward tenure, the work performed during the years granted toward tenure shall be considered equivalent to work performed at UCCS.
+Otherwise, while a faculty member's career record will be considered in personnel actions described here, the main emphasis of evaluation will be on work performed at UCCS and, in particular, progress since the last review.